 The USCIS has duplicate records of all naturalizations that occurred after September 26, 1906.
 If you are unable to locate naturalization records through us or through other research, you may wish to contact their Genealogy Program.
-You can read more about this on their web site (go to Services and Benefits on their top menu, and then choose Genealogy).
+You can read more about this on the USCIS web site (go to Services and Benefits on their top menu, and then choose Genealogy).

 You can also file a Freedom of Information Act (FOIA) request with USCIS.
 We believe you use the G-639, Freedom of Information Act/Privacy Act Request form for this.
-From their web site, go to Immigration Forms on their top menu, and then scroll down to G-639 to access the form and instructions.
+From the USCIS web site, go to Immigration Forms on their top menu, and then scroll down to G-639 to access the form and instructions.
 You must contact the USCIS directly with any questions or concerns about the FOIA process.

 Only the USCIS has naturalization certificates, and only the USCIS can provide replacement certificates.
 We believe you use the N-565, Application for Replacement Naturalization/Citizenship Document form for this.
-From their web site, go to Immigration Forms on their top menu, and then scroll down to N-565 to access the form and instructions.
+From the USCIS web site, go to Immigration Forms on their top menu, and then scroll down to N-565 to access the form and instructions.
 You must contact the USCIS directly with any questions or concerns about obtaining replacement certificates.